-Damian of Feeling Uruguay Wine Tours was born and brought up in Mendoza, the heart of Argentinian wine country and the home of Malbec.
+Damian of Borravino Wine Tours was born and brought up in Mendoza, the heart of Argentinian wine country and the home of Malbec.
 As a child a weekly tradition was to accompany his grandfather who was the manager of one of the largest estancias (or ranches) in Mendoza to choose the wine for Sunday lunch.

 In Argentina, vineyards are big business with generally large-scale operations.
 One vineyard there may produce more wine than all the Uruguayan wine-makers combined.

 So Uruguay was still a bit of a secret –even in wine circles– when almost a decade ago Damian decided to make a big life change.
 He left Argentina and moved to Colonia del Sacramento, a small town with UNESCO heritage status in Uruguay, just an hour across the water from Buenos Aires.

 However it wasn’t just the charm and history of Colonia that impacted him.
 It was the wine.

 The quality of the wines being produced in Carmelo, just an hour’s drive from his new home blew him away.
 He was particularly excited by Tannat, Uruguay’s answer to Malbec.